LesterGallagher/LesterGallagher.github.io/app-development.md

 ### Domain assessment

 We will determine the requirements for the application and lay out a rough model of the system, data and the app.
 This might also include reading up on specific topics and prototyping.
-This item in the lifecycle is mostly to plan certain aspects such that
+This item in the lifecycle is mostly to plan certain aspects such that we avoid technical debt, vendor lock-in, anti patterns and other pitfalls.

+### Design

+In this stage we will develop tools, media, a styling plan and other content for the application.
+This often includes a QA with our customer.

+### Implementation

+Check out: [https://esstudio.site/logo-and-app-design](https://esstudio.site/logo-and-app-design "https://esstudio.site/logo-and-app-design") for more information.